 Asking for a Statement of Reasons

-Before asking us to consider revising a decision or before making a formal appeal you can ask us to give you a 'statement of reasons'.
-This is a written statement explaining why a certain decision about your Housing Benefit was made.
+Before asking us to consider revising a decision or before making a appeal you can ask us to give you a 'statement of reasons'.
+This is a written statement explaining why a certain decision your Housing Benefit was made.
 Requesting this statement of reasons will not count towards the one month time limit for a formal appeal.

 To request a statement of reasons you can complete the appeals form which is located at the bottom of this page, or simply submit a letter or email.